-We’re delighted to have another great Pierre Simon for sale – it’s our favourite kind of bow, a terrific player in top condition, all original and well certified.
+Another great Pierre Simon – it’s our favourite kind of bow, a terrific player in top condition, all original and well certified.

 Pierre Simon is one of the illustrious group of makers who worked for JB Vuillaume in the mid-19th century.
 Their work is the core of the French tradition, and Pierre SImon is one of the most respected makers of this group.
 His bows show great individuality, and they always sound great.